6connect/irrpt/README.md

 Thanks
 ------

-Joe Abley for the very useful aggregate tool, Chris Morrow for nagging me into releasing this publicly, and all the folks in the ChangeLog who helped pick out the bugs.
+Joe Abley for the very useful aggregate tool which was used in initial version, Chris Morrow for nagging me into releasing this publicly, and all the folks in the ChangeLog who helped pick out the bugs.